From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Ipsos

-Ipsos (you might also see spelt Ypsos) used to be one of the big party resorts on the island but has calmed down over recent years.
-It’s at the end of the city bus line and is convenient for easy access to Corfu Town, as well as the NE coast.
+Ipsos (you might also see it spelt Ypsos) used to be one of the big party resorts on the island but has calmed down over recent years.
+It’s one of the resorts that had its heyday in the 70s and 80s, and parts of it can feel run down and cheap, but money is being pumped into refurbishments and it is slowly improving.

 Ipsos marks the end of the Corfu Town city bus line; the coastal villages beyond are all on the cross-island routes.